redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

 --------------------------------------

-This Block inherits from the Button block created in the previous chapter, so we don't add a new bundle to manage the block, but this App-Block is added to the BootstrapButtonTutorialBlockBundle.
+This Block inherits from the Button block created in the previous chapter, so we don't add a new bundle to manage the block, but this App-Block is directly added to the **BootstrapButtonTutorialBlockBundle**.

 The object
 ~~~~~~~~~~

 Add the **AlBlockManagerBootstrapDropdownButtonTutorialBlock.php** file inside the
-**BootstrapButtonTutorialBlockBundle/Core/block**, open it and add the following code:
+**BootstrapButtonTutorialBlockBundle/Core/Block** folder, open it and add the following code:

 .. code-block:: php